Halodi/halodi-controller/README.md

 Run "halodi-controller" (Linux) or "halodi-controller.exe" (Windows) and select "InstallEveControllerPlugin".
 This will install a link to the controller in $XDG_DATA_HOME (Linux) or %LOCALAPPDATA% (Windows) so it can be found by Gazebo and our Unity simulator.

-To upgrade, download the newest version and re-run "InstallEveControllerPlugin".
+To upgrade, download the newest version and re-run "EveSimulationPluginInstaller".

-After starting, there are several options to choose from:
+After starting "halodi-controller" (Linux) or "halodi-controller.exe" (Windows), there are several options to choose from:

 - SCSEveSimulation: Simulation of the whole robot
 - SCSEveUpperBodySimulation: Simulation of just the upper body
 - EveVisualizer: Allows connection to the robot and inspect the controller variables online.
 - SCSVisualizer: Allows connection to the robot and inspect the controller variables online.
 This application is also able to connect to the controller plugin.
 - EveJointEncoderCalibrationVisualizer: Recalibration of the joint encoders on Eve.
+- EveSimulationPluginInstaller: Install a link to the controller for use in the plugin.

 To communicate with the robot, use the API found at [halodi-messages](https://github.com/Halodi/halodi-messages).
 This simulator has built-in ROS2 support.